Aussie pays NZ tax and has likely job with police, but still locked out of country

-Juan Burrows is paying taxes in New Zealand and has a likely job waiting with our police force - yet he's been unable able to enter the country to see his pregnant wife.
+Juan Burrows is paying taxes in New Zealand and has a likely job waiting with our police force - yet he's been unable to enter the country to see his pregnant wife.

 The Australian's heartbroken partner Amy Burrows now worries she might have to give birth alone and has appealed to Prime Minister Jacinda Ardern to show compassion for families split by Covid-19 border restrictions.